bioinfo-pf-curie/nf-neoant/README.md

 ### Steps

 Basic steps are the following: HLAtyping, RNAquant, pVacseq, pVacfuse, mixcr.
-They can be use separately (e.g.: --step HLAtyping or --step RNAquant or --step mixcr) or combined partially (e.g.: --step HLAtyping,RNAquant,pVacseq ;  --step HLAtyping,pVacfuse) or all together (--step HLAtyping, RNAquant, pVacseq, pVacfuse, mixcr) using the --step option.
+They can be use separately (e.g.: --step HLAtyping or --step RNAquant or --step mixcr) or combined partially (e.g.: --step HLAtyping,RNAquant,pVacseq ;  --step HLAtyping,pVacfuse) or all together (default mode ; --step HLAtyping, RNAquant, pVacseq, pVacfuse, mixcr) using the --step option.

 #### HLA typing